What Does It Mean to Be Authentic?

 - 8 min read

-There was a time I didn’t even realize I was hiding.
+There was a time I didnโt even realize I was hiding.
 Not in an obvious way, but in the small ways that quietly chipped away at my sense of self.
-I said yes when I meant no. I agreed to things that didn’t sit right.
+I said yes when I meant no. I agreed to things that didnโt sit right.
 I shaped myself into who I thought others needed me to be.
 It was exhausting.
-And somewhere in the middle of all that, I started asking myself: what does it mean to be authentic—really?
+And somewhere in the middle of all that, I started listening to my inner voice and asked myself: what does it mean to be authenticโreally?
 Not just in theory, but in the way I live, speak, and show up in my life.

-This new found personal growth strategy began the process of believing in my dreams, having acceptance for myself–all parts, and and trusting my intuition to guide every choice in alignment with my true self.
+This newfound personal growth strategy began the process of believing in my dreams, having acceptance for myselfโall parts, and trusting my intuition to guide every choice in alignment with my true self.

 What Does Being Authentic Mean?

-The definition of authentic self is embracing who you truly are without masks or pretences, aligning your actions with your core values and inner truth.
-According to Dictionary.com, “authentic” (when applied to the self) is defined as: “representing one’s true nature or beliefs; true to oneself or to the person identified.”
+The definition of the authentic self is embracing who you truly are without masks or pretences, aligning your actions with your core values and inner truth.
+According to Dictionary.com, "authentic" (when applied to the self) is defined as "represents one's true nature or beliefs: true to oneself or to the person identified."

 When you live authentically, you begin to trust yourself more.
 You build relationships that feel real.
 You show up to life with less fear and more clarity.
 You stop apologizing for your presence and live with integrity.